gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 whom, though short in stature, was a man of great prudence and worth.
 Robert le Poer, who commanded the garrison of Leighlin under Hugh de Lacy, was also a man of note at this time.
-At Waterford there was William le Poer; and Robert de Barri, the younger son of Philip, flourished both on the borders of Leinster and in Desmond; and there were the two Raymonds, both Raymond of Kantitune and Raymond Fitz- Hugh.
+At Waterford there was William le Poer; and Robert de Barri, the younger son of Philip, flourished both on the borders of Leinster and in Desmond; and there were the two Raymonds, both Raymond of Kantitune and Raymond Fitz-Hugh.
 About this time the two wonderful miracles described in my Topography occurred at Foure, in
 <!-- 66 --> Meath, one which ensued on a woman's being violated in St. Fechin's mill, the other in consequence of
 the oats which were stolen and secreted.[^120]